mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 to the master is lost, clients will not be able to execute write queries without reconnecting to MariaDB MaxScale once a new master is available.

+### `retry_failed_reads`

+This option controls whether autocommit selects are retried in case of failure.
+This option is enabled by default.

+When a simple autocommit select is being executed outside of a transaction and the slave server where the query is being executed fails, readwritesplit can retry the read on a replacement server.
+This makes the failure of a slave transparent to the client.

 ## Routing hints

 The readwritesplit router supports routing hints.
 For a detailed guide on hint